-Halle Tecco is the Founder & CEO of Natalist.
-Previously she was the founder of early-stage digital health venture fund Rock Health and an Adjunct Professor at Columbia Business School.
+Halle Tecco is the Founder of Natalist, where she now serves as an Advisor.
+She is an Adjunct Professor at Columbia Business School, the host of The Heart of Healthcare Podcast, and a Board Member at Resolve.
+Previously she was the founder of early-stage digital health venture fund Rock Health.
 Halle started her career working in finance and business development roles at Intel and Apple.
-She is currently an advisor to the Harvard Medical School Department of Biomedical Informatics and Boston Children’s Hospital.

 How did your experience with fertility inspire you to help start Natalist?

 My own personal fertility journey opened my eyes to the enormous opportunity to rebuild the entire experience for families.
 It took me over four years and a good deal of science to become a mom.
 During those long months of repeated negative pregnancy tests, I felt disconnected from my body which just wasn’t getting pregnant.
 I was lost in a sea of junk science on the internet, as well as products that just didn’t speak to me as a millennial woman.
 Creating a new human is one of the most exciting, yet vulnerable, times in your life.
 I wanted to build something that helps women cut through the crap.
 And also makes the experience a little more beautiful and special.

 Share a little about yourself—the things we wouldn’t learn from simply reading your professional bio.

 I'm an avid gardener.
 I love being closer to nature and our food system as well as the sense of accomplishment I feel watching the garden grow.
 It forces me to slow down and practice patience, while giving me some zen time to clear my mind for new ideas.